jlynne2004/invoice-processing-automation/README.md

 - Merged PDF saved to `/FinalInvoices/`
 - Email sent to the client (if not in dry run mode)
 - Action logged in `invoice_log.xlsx`
+- A sample log file (invoice_log_sample.xlsx) is included to demonstrate how the script records each action.